 Top Things To See & Do

 The annual pilgrimage known as the “Hajj” takes place at Mecca which is the birthplace of the Prophet Muhammad.
-However it is worth noting non-Muslims are prohibited from entering city of Mecca as well as the area around the iconic Kaaba stone.
+However, it is worth noting non-Muslims are prohibited from entering the city of Mecca as well as the area around the iconic Kaaba stone.

 Riyadh’s Kingdom Centre Tower

 The Kingdom Centre is a shopping mall and residential complex and also an observation deck for some of the very best views of the city of Riyadh

 The Empty Quarter or Rub al Khali desert. borders, Oman, the United Arab Emirates, and Yemen.
 For those who are familiar with holidays in Dubai, there are for those seeking adventure, excursions such as dune bashing and sand boarding and camel riding to camping out in the desert Arabian style!